beorn7/histogram_experiments/README.md

 ## Storage

 The storage of the sparse histograms in a TSDB can utilize “triple-delta encoding”.
-The first delta is already included in the exposition format, see above.
-The usual double-delta encoding in the Prometheus TSDB can then be applied on those first deltas, resulting in triple-delta encoding.
-If you run the `scraper` program in the continuous scrape mode (TODO: to be implemented!), it reports an estimate how many bits saving the triple-deltas will take, using the existing bit-pattern schema in the Promtheus TSDB (TODO: explore other patterns).
+The first delta (between buckets) is already included in the exposition format, see above.
+The usual double-delta encoding in the Prometheus TSDB, with the results being stored with variable bit length, can then be applied on those first deltas, resulting in triple-delta encoding.
+If you run the `scraper` program in the continuous scrape mode, it reports an estimate how many bytes saving the triple-deltas will take, using configurable bit-length patterns, called _bit-buckets_ (but those buckets are unrelated to the buckets in the histogram).
+There is also a mode to automatically find the optimal bit-bucketing for the given data.
+(Incidentally, as a byproduct of my research, I found that Prometheus 2.x uses bit-buckets that are almost certainly sub-optimal.)

 The details in the storage need to be fleshed out, in particular how to efficiently handle bucketing schema changes between scrapes, i.e. appearing and disappearing buckets.
+The required storage bytes mentioned above are only for the triple-deltas, assuming that storing the bucketing schema will take a much smaller amount of space.
+A rough idea would be that every Prometheus TSDB chunk (which currently holds at most 120 samples, but that needs to be revisited anyway, not only for histograms) saves one bucketing schema that works for all samples in the chunk.
+As an additional optimization, buckets that never change throughout the chunk could be taken out of the schema, with their constant value saved as a single number.
+In that way, “exotic” buckets that rarely get updated (e.g. high latency buckets that only got updates during a short outage and then never again) will take even less space than the single bit per scrape.

 ## Observations